 Step 2: turn on Bluetooth

 Turn on Bluetooth on both devices.
 The quickest way on your iPhone is to swipe up to open Control Centre and tap the Bluetooth icon.
-On your Mac, Bluetooth is normally found on the top right of your menu bar, where you can turn it on or off.
+On your Mac, Bluetooth is typically found on the top right of your menu bar, where you can turn it on or off.
+If you don’t see it, check System Preferences > Bluetooth and ensure you check Show Bluetooth in the menu bar.

 Step 3: turn on AirDrop on your iOS device